 At this stage of life, it can be tempting to focus on paying off debt, making fun purchases or spending money on inconsequential things.
 However, consistently setting money aside for retirement is one of the best gifts you can give yourself in the long run.
-Follow the tips below to get started.

 Choose Your Retirement Account(s)

 There are a variety of retirement accounts to choose from.
 This can make navigating through the benefits, returns and tax considerations difficult, particularly if you have no experience with investing.

 The most common retirement accounts you can invest your money in are 401(k)s and IRAs.